 The overall aim of the project is to estimate future socio-economic longevity inequalities in Europe, thereby integrating to-be-generated knowledge into the impact of lifestyle ‘epidemics’ on past trends in socio-economic longevity inequalities, and into the responsiveness of socio-economic longevity inequalities to policy measures.

-The project is funded by a research grant to Prof. Fanny Janssen from the Netherlands Organization for Scientific Research (NWO)(VIC.191.019).
-The project started October 2020 and will last for five years.
+The project is funded by a research grant to Prof. Fanny Janssen from the Dutch Research Council (NWO)(VI.C.191.019).
+The project started October 2020 and will last until December 2028.